-Is it true that sexual pleasure is a way to mitigate failing relationships?
-The urgency of hate-fucking as it arises on top of a fierce argument would appear to support this hypothesis, and if we accept it we are faced with a revision to the goals of our pleasure-seeking culture – no longer is sex an act of pleasure alone but a psychobiological reflex intended to repair relationship damage.
+Is it true that sexual pleasure is a way to mitigate and repair failing relationships?
+The urgency of hate-fucking as it arises on top of a fierce argument appears to support this hypothesis, and if we accept it we are faced with a revision to the goals of our pleasure-seeking culture – no longer is sex an act of pleasure alone but a psychobiological reflex intended to repair relationship damage and foster attachment.

 That such damage is rife in modern relationships is undeniable.
-The misandry, gynocentrism and general selfishness are enough to make any intimate bond unravel, including those of biological family.
-As mentioned in another article the toying with relationship bonds to extract service from a partner is a particular cause for weakness.
+The misandry, misogyny, gynocentrism and the growth of cultural narcissism are enough to make any intimate bond unravel, including those of biological family.
+As mentioned in another article the toying with relationship bonds to extract compliance from a partner is a particular cause for weakness.

-As cruel as it sounds, withholding affection, sex, approval and love have become part of women’s repertoire used to coerce men into service – a service men engage in to ‘repair’ an ever elusive relationship bond.
-Indeed, it’s one of the core principles of romantic love to keep the relationship bond in the realm of tantalizing denial.
-This formula emulates the techniques of animal behaviorism, but instead of the model being learned from Skinner or Pavlov, it is taught by grassroots dating culture; the message being to keep your man in a position of uncertainty.
-Aside from other relationship tensions, this approach to relationships is one that potentially elicits the grudge fuck.
+As cruel as it sounds, withholding affection, sex, approval and love have become part of women’s repertoire employed to coerce men into compliance and servitude (eg. “If you don’t earn more money, I’ll stop loving you”) – a coercion that men often acquiesce to in order to salvage what feels like an increasingly fragile relationship bond.
+Indeed, one of the core strategies of romantic love is to keep the relationship bond in the realm of tantalizing denial, a formula that emulates the techniques of animal behaviorism, but instead of the model being learned from Skinner or Pavlov, it is taught by grassroots dating culture; the message being to keep your man in a position of uncertainty.
+Aside from other relationship tensions, this approach to relationships is one that potentially elicits the insecure grudge fuck.

-The obsession some mano-spherians have with sex, porn, prostitutes, sexbots, sex toys etc. raises a question of whether the intensity is partly driven by frustrated opportunities for human attachment, with hate-sex themes, if entertained, driving a hidden aim of mitigating those relationship frustrations.
-Whatever the case, it’s an open question as to why some men indulge in hate fucking or fantasizing about same.
-More broadly, we might ask why would any securely-attached couple bother nursing regular grudges and hate in the first place?
-The answer is, they probably wouldn’t.
+The obsession some men have with sex, porn, prostitutes, sexbots, sex toys etc. raises a question of whether the intensity is partly driven by frustrated opportunities for human attachment, with hate-sex themes arising from unconscious aims of mitigating relationship frustrations.
+Whatever the case, it’s an open question as to why some men indulge in hate fucking and fantasizing about same.
+More broadly, we might ask why any securely-attached couple would bother nursing regular grudges and hate in the first place?
+The answer is, securely attached couples probably wouldn’t!